 Once you have your garden plan, you can choose which changes you’d like to make, and the Wilderhood Watch team can give you continued support to do so.
 For example, if you decide you’d like a wildflower meadow, a volunteer can come and help you scarify your lawn and provide seeds or plug plants.
 We can also source seedlings and cuttings for border perennials from the many experienced gardeners who are part of Wilderhood Watch.
 We know that by helping each other on our streets, we can bring wildlife back into our gardens and help it thrive.

-All Wildlife Gardening Champions will be registered Wildlife Trust volunteers, and will have completed an RHS course in wildlife gardening, funded by the Wilder St Albans Project.
+All Wildlife Gardening Champions are not only Wildlife Trust volunteers, but have completed an RHS course in wildlife gardening, funded by the Wilder St Albans Project.

 Here are some of our Wildlife Gardening Champions clearing a large plot of land behind the George Street Canteen in St Albans.
-We hope to turn this into a paradise for wildlife, honing our gardening skills in the process and creating an exemplar garden for future clients to view.
+We have now turned this into a little paradise for wildlife, honing our gardening skills in the process and creating an exemplar garden for fellow gardeners to view.

 If you’d like to see more plans we’ve been creating for people’s gardens, you can download them from our resources page.
 And for more information on rewilding your garden, check out the Rewilding Britain website.

 Please don’t hesitate to contact email@example.com if you’d like to book a consultation.